 Can you use niacinamide under eyes?

 Yes, you can indeed!
 Niacinamide has found its way into many eye-cream formulas lately.
-With the risk of irritation being considerably low, niacinamide can work in the under-eye area quickly and effectively.
+With the risk of irritation being considerably low, niacinamide can work in the under-eye area safely, quickly and effectively.
 Dark circles are combated with the antioxidants properties whilst reducing the appearance of fine lines, wrinkles and crow’s feet that are generally the main complaints of the eye area.

 The skin around the eye area is more delicate and up to 40% thinner compared the rest of the face.
 I suggest that you firstly consult with a doctor or dermatologist to check you and your skin are happy with the formulation.